Southern Tier CA$H (Creating Assets, Savings, and Hope)

 When you receive all of your 2016 W-2s, it's time to call 2-1-1 Helpline and make your appointment!

-2-1-1 will begin taking appointment calls in late January 2017 for filing your 2016 personal income tax return.
+2-1-1 will begin taking appointment calls beginning January 23, 2017 for filing your 2016 personal income tax return.
 Click below for more information on making your appointment.

 Filing Your Own Taxes